 5. Fixed Assets

-There are some physical assets that may take longer to receive cash for, like furniture, some real estate and antiques because you have to work to sell them – it usually doesn’t happen instantly.
+There are some physical assets that may take longer to receive cash for, such as furniture, some real estate and antiques.
+This is because you have to work to sell them – it usually doesn’t happen instantly.
 Fixed assets’ values can change from the time that you buy them.
 You can report them as fixed assets on your loan application with their most current value.

 6. Equity Assets

-If you have any ownerships in businesses in the form of retirement accounts, stocks or mutual funds, these are considered equity assets.
+If you have any retirement accounts, stocks or mutual funds, these are considered equity assets.
 Be sure to include these on your home loan application.

 7. Fixed-Income Assets

 Fixed-income assets include any investment funds that have been lent in exchange for interest.
-This typically includes government bonds and some securities and CDs.
+This typically includes government bonds and some securities.

 What Assets Are Most Important To Lenders?